- New project or repository

 - Ensure that every repo includes a LICENSE file.

-- Add a CONTRIBUTING file to your repos explaining to other developers and your community of users how to contribute to the project.
+- Add a CONTRIBUTING file to your repositories explaining to other developers and your community of users how to contribute to the project.
 At a high level, the file would explain what types of contributions are needed and how the process works.

 - Provide documentation on the release methodology, cadence, criteria, etc.